 How to get there

 Look out for the sign "Krigsminne" (war memorial) midway between Skibotn and Hatteng on the E6/E8.
 This shows the way to a small car park, where you can park your car here and start your hike.

 The Bollmann road winds its way up the mountain, and varies in width from two to four metres.
 It rises gradually the whole way, but none of the sections are particularly challenging.
 Simple footbridges have been constructed over the wet sections, while the two plateaus make good spots to stop for a rest.
 There is also a rest area with a toilet approx. 1.2 km from the top.

 When you reach the top at Jàvrelatnja (approx. 550 m above sea level), you can visit the reconstructed bunker.
 This marks the end of the road and is a good place for a coffee break before you walk down again.
 You will find a kettle, cooker and more here, but it’s a good idea to bring drinking water.

 If you walk the path in both directions, it’s about 8 km and you should allow at least three hours.
 Even if you don’t reach the top, this is a fantastic hike.
-Watch out for avalanches along the route in the spring.
+Watch out for rockslides, especially along the route in the spring and after heavy rainfall.

 - It’s a good idea to fill your water bottle under the waterfall on the lower section of the path as there are no other opportunities further along.